 Nobody cares what religion you are.

-We believe in that pre-do.
+We believe in that freedom.

 As long as you don't impact other people, which is what it comes down to.

-We also have, we're now on the brink of getting a decision as it relates to Andrew McCabe, which is pretty interesting because Andrew McCabe just hired by fake news CNN, which is an entire different story in and of itself.
+We also have, we're now on the brink of getting a decision as it relates to Andrew McCabe, which is pretty interesting because Andrew McCabe, just hired by fake news CNN, which is an entire different story in and of itself.

 And so now he will find out.

-Federal prosecutors now nearing that decision on whether or not McCabe is going to be uh indicted over his egregious lying.
+Federal prosecutors now nearing that decision on whether or not McCabe is going to be indicted over his egregious lying.

-But the other thing we now know that and can confirm as we've been telling you the last couple of days, the DOJ Inspector General report is complete as it relates to FISA abuse, and it is now being processed for potential redactions.
+But the other thing we now know that and can confirm as we've been telling you the last couple of days, the DOJ Inspector General report is complete as it relates to FISA abuse.

-Senator Lindsey Graham expects the findings to be quote, damning and ugly, and he's gonna give the inspector general as much time as he needs to explain every single detail of what went down and what happened.
+And he's going to give the Inspector General as much time as he needs to explain every single detail of what went down and what happened.

-I did notice that McCabe is given interviews, and in one of the interviews, he's actually trying to backtrack from his own past statement.
+And in one of the interviews, he's actually trying to backtrack from his own past statement.

-Remember, it was deputy AG, I'm sorry, deputy FBI director McCabe that said, well, if there's no Clinton bought and paid for dossier, there's no FISA application.
+Remember, it was Deputy AG, I'm sorry, Deputy FBI Director McCabe that said, well, if there's no Clinton bought and paid for dossier, there's no FISA application.

 He said those words.

-And then he, you know, he goes on this interview, apparently on C-SPAN, and now he's saying, well, we informed the FISA court about the origins of the steel dossier.
+And now he's saying, well, we informed the FISA court about the origins of the Steele dossier.

-Uh, okay, it was a footnote in the report.
+Okay, it was a footnote in the report.

-You know, so now McCabe's trying to thread this needle, you know, talking about, oh, we told everybody about the origins of the Steel dossier.
+You know, so now McCabe's trying to thread this needle, you know, talking about, oh, we told everybody about the origins of the steel dossier.

 No, you didn't.